oberien/das-protokoll/specification-v2.md

 store blocks in.
 Examples are plain files or databases with large blob storage.

+The root of the blockdb is a single blockref without any hints (thus only containing a blockid and its key).
+The root MUST point to a directory block.

 ### Invariants

 The blockdb has several invariants.